 - Cite sources and data throughout your content

-- Add an About page that explains who you are and why you’re writing about this topic
+- Add an About page that explains who you are and why you cover this topic

 5. Follow Google Guidelines